ajgorhoe/IGLib.modules.IGLibCore/README_Development.md

 When building a C# project from a repository, the GitVersion tool will **add the version-related properties** `Version` (e.g. `1.2.3`), `AssemblyVersion` (e.g. `1.2.0.0`), `FileVersion` (e.g. `1.2.3.0`) and InformationalVersion` (e.g. `1.2.3+Branch.main.Sha.abcdef`) **to** the generated **assembly**.
 When creating a `NuGet` package with `dotnet pack`, version will be set for the NuGet package.

+> **Warnig**:
+> `GitVersion` **does not work when projects / solutions are built in Visual Studio**.
+This is because `GitVersion` developers only support later .NET LTS and the tool needs .NET Core runtime (see [this Github Discussion](https://github.com/GitTools/GitVersion/discussions/4130)). `Visual Studio` uses stand-alone `MSBuild` that is built *for .NET Framework*, and this cannot be changed (Microsoft only releases MsBuild that is built for .NET Framework).
+> When **building or packaging with the `dotnet` tool**, **`GitVersion` works** because the `dotnet` tool contains an embedded MSBuild that is built for .NET (Core) (see [this Stack Overflow answer](https://stackoverflow.com/questions/79584977/how-can-i-force-visual-studio-to-use-msbuild-for-net-9)).

+In order to use

 **Example Workflow**:

 * tag the last verison on the `main` branch
-* branch off `develop` and other branches like `feature` or `release` branches; they will be versioned according to rules specified in basic configuration plus additional configuration (e.g. `GitVersion.yml` in the repository root).
+* branch off `develop` and other branches like `feature` or `release` branches; they will be versioned according to rules specified in basic configuration plus additional configuration (e.g. `GitVersion.yml` in the repository root)
-* when merging back to the `main` branch, tag the main branch with the version calculated by the GitVersion tool.
+* when merging back to the `main` branch, tag the main branch with the version calculated by the GitVersion tool
-* start again from the second pooint.
+* start again from the second pooint